ng-estate/store/README.md

 Property | Description
 ------------ | -------------
-id | Defines store unique identifier that is used for prefixing Actions and Selectors initialState | State blueprint and default value selectors | Used by getters as getter identifier.
+id | Defines store unique identifier that is used for prefixing Actions and Selectors.
+Has to be unique across whole application initialState | State blueprint and default value selectors | Used by getters as getter identifier.
 Has to be unique in a scope of its declaration object getters | Methods which is called against state in order to retrieve state data